Are You Losing Prospects by Cold Pitching On Linkedin?

 “I hear that often.
 What would happen if referrals stopped producing at this level?”

-You’ve now gently guided them to recognize a potential problem.
+You’ve now gently guided them to recognise a potential problem.

 Closing the Loop with an Offer That Converts You have two options to build on this insight.